ayerun/ROS_DiffDrive_ArmMove/diff_drive/README.md

     * rect launches a follow_rect node
     * When these arguments are true the corresponding nodes are launched
     * By default gaz and flip are true
-    * Do not simulataneous set flip and rect to true
+    * Do not simultaneously set flip and rect to true
     * Gazebo is launched in a paused state, but the flip and follow_rect nodes contain code that unpauses Gazebo
     * Set arguements true/false via the command line or the launch file
 1. ddrive_rviz.launch configuration